 Rad Power Bikes: Moving Forward with UL Certification

-Rad Power Bikes is not a brand-new company– it currently holds the title of the largest seller of ebikes in North America.
-They had been following the European standard, EN 15194, which was available before ebikes took off in the US.
+Rad Power Bikes is not a brand-new company, they have been following the European standard, EN 15194, which was available before ebikes took off in the US.

-We are glad to report they are also embracing UL 2849!
-Starting in September of 2023, Rad announced their commitment to sell only UL-certified ebikes.
-While many of their models have already been in compliance with the standard, this certification allows for New York City residents to ride the city in safety.
+We are glad to report they are also embracing certification to UL 2849!
+Starting in September of 2023, Rad announced their commitment to sell only models certified to UL standards.
+While many of their models have already been in compliance with the standard, this certification allows New York City residents to ride the city in safety.

 UL certification has become the gold standard of safety compliance.
 Certifying and testing to the UL standard, as Rad Power Bikes does, ensures that ebike batteries are upheld to the highest standards of safety and have undergone rigorous testing.”